ArabAmerican/Easy-YDNS/README.md

 		./ydns.sh

 Congratulations!
 You've made it to the end!
 Run the ydns.sh script everytime you'd like to update the IP address.

+## Allowing the script to run every X minutes

+This tutorial is incomplete, I will come back tomorrow.